golioth/developer-training/website/docs/after-training/magtag-nametag.md

 If you choose "NO" at boot time, the name tag will enter into display mode using stored information, and once again the layout may be chosen with the buttons.

-:::note Persistent storage coming soon
+:::note Persistent storage

-At this time, name information downloaded from Golioth will be lost between power cycles.
-However, it is possible to store persistent settings using the Zephyr Settings subsystem.
-This feature will be available soon.
+Name information downloaded from Golioth should be stored in persistent memory.
+This works if you compile and flash this app from your local machine.
+However, if you compile on KASM then download and flash a merged binary, this does not currently work.

-**Pro-level challenge:** Add persistent storage and submit a pull request!
+**Pro-level challenge:** Debug the persistent storage issue.
+We'd love to see you submit a pull request!

 :::